 Being born in a musical family -- a father who is one of Indonesia's legendary composers, and an aunt who is also one of the country's prominent divas -- Chitarra grew up, rooted in the many layers of music.
 From the sublime sounds of Indonesian traditional music to the Classical European tunes.
 She started learning voice and piano at an early age, taking weekly lessons at Purwa Caraka Music Studio in Bandung, West Java, Indonesia.
 She participated in concerts as a solo singer, and joined multiple choir and vocal group projects along the way, where she performed at events and competitions.

-Chitarra started her music career in 2009 as half of the Indonesian electronic ethnic duo, Parisude.
-As part of the duo, she released two albums -- an EP "Sudut Pandang" in 2011 and a full album "Trikaya Parisude" in 2013, and another EP "Musikalisasi Puisi" in 2014.
+Chitarra started her music career in 2009 as half of the Indonesian electronic ethnic duo, PARISUDE.
+As part of the duo, she released three albums -- an EP "Sudut Pandang" in 2011, a full album "Trikaya Parisude" in 2013, and another EP "Musikalisasi Puisi" in 2014.
 The duo had performed at various events and morning TV programs, such as Nusa Dua Fiesta (2012), Festival Tokove (2013), and Rolling Stone Cafe (2014) to name a few.
-In late 2014, Chitarra moved to Los Angeles to study Vocal Performance at Los Angeles College of Music (LACM) and graduated with high distinction in 2016.
+In late 2014, Chitarra moved to Los Angeles to study Vocal Performance at Los Angeles College of Music (LACM).
+Parisude was put on a hiatus for this reason.

 Both “Rules of the Jungle” and “Chasing Hearts” are planned to be a part of Chitarra's debut mini-album “The World In Me”.
 The release of the mini-album is currently postponed.